Solicitors Specialising in Disputes Between Shareholders

 Although a dispute will almost always occur at some point during a company’s operation, the likelihood of it occurring — and the potential damage it can cause — can be limited by effecting proper forward planning.

-To limit the risk of these kind of damaging conflicts, it’s very important that a shareholders’ agreement is put in place up, and that it covers a number of potential pitfalls, such as:
+To limit the risk of these kind of damaging conflicts, it’s very important that a properly drafted shareholders’ agreement is put in place on day one, and that it covers a number of potential pitfalls, such as:

 • Salaries, dividends and fees paid to directors